James Gandolfini as Tony Soprano, New Jersey mob boss

 Nine years ago today, nearly 12 million viewers tuned into HBO to watch “Made in America”, the final installment in the epic and groundbreaking saga of The Sopranos.
 The episode’s controversial ending polarized some audiences who demanded more closure for the conflicted and complex mob boss and his biological and criminal families after 86 episodes.
 (For better or worse, the episode also revived Journey’s “Don’t Stop Believin'” in the public consciousness.)

-* Chase didn’t even want to include the end credits, but the Directors Guild of America wouldn’t allow it.
+* Chase didn’t even want to include the end credits, but the Directors Guild of America wouldn’t allow the omission.

 Up to the point where Tony Soprano looked up and our worlds went black, “Made in America” had deftly been wrapping up the show’s loose ends, both on the front of mob war and familial strife.
 As in real life, there were few ultimate conclusions, and the show’s narrative was winding down by the time Tony arranged to meet his wife and children at Holsten’s Brookdale Confectionary, an old-school ice cream parlor in Bloomfield.
 Tony is the first to arrive, ordering onion rings for the table.
 Eventually, the bell on the door rings to herald the entrance of the restaurant’s arrivals, including Tony’s wife Carmela (Edie Falco) and son A.J.
 (Robert Iler) arrive, as well as a man in a Members Only jacket that has become the object of much of the episode’s speculation.
 As the man walks past their table to ostensibly use the restroom, Bobby Bacala’s words (“You probably don’t even hear when it happens, right?”) may be echoing in Tony’s head… or he may just be heeding the advice he once gave A.J. to “remember the good times.”
 Outside, Tony’s daughter Meadow (Jamie-Lynn Sigler) is running late and struggling to park her car.
 The door’s bell rings.
 Tony looks up and-